 - Level (undergraduate or graduate)

-The audit will default to the first priority program as declared in Banner.
-If you do not see the degree you expected, click on the drop-down arrow under degree.
+The audit should default to the first priority program as declared in Banner.
+If you do not see the degree you expected, click on the drop-down arrow in the degree field.

 If you are pursuing two different degrees, the second one can be viewed here as well.